AugSync/File-Metadata-Microservice/HOWTO.md

 The `GITHUB_TOKEN` provided should have repo access.

 Please note that this url is _not_ safe to be shared as it contains a GitHub token, which acts as a password.

+## Cloning without a browser

+The previous links r